 The interesting property of an equiangular vertical bifilar sundial is that threads are no longer horizontal and vertical, but inclined (yet they remain orthogonal to each other).
 The meridian thread is above the sub-style line.
 Another bizarre property is that the noon line is not vertical.
 Hour lines are regularly spaced every 15°.

-Vertical declining bifilar sundial, with a horizontal and a vertical threads
+Vertical declining bifilar sundial, with horizontal and vertical threads

 Vertical declining bifilar sundial, with equally spaced hour lines.
 Threads are inclined.